-A. THE FFY 2023-2026 TIP was adopted on December 7, 2022, and will be amended or administratively modified as needed.
-NWARPC MPO will work with ARDOT and MoDOT to update the amendment and administrative modification criteria.

-- B. BIENNUAL TIP UPDATES will coincide with ARDOT and MoDOT STIP updates, when possible.
-The FFY 2025-2028 TIP will be developed for adoption in FY 2025. - C. COORDINATE WITH MODOT on prioritization of TIP projects for the Missouri portion of the MPA. - D. THE ANNUAL LISTING OF PROJECTS (ALOP) for which federal highway and transit funds have been obligated will be published on the NWARPC website every December. - E. PROPOSED FFY 2025 PROGRAM OF PROJECTS (POP).
+- A. THE FFY 2025-2028 TIP was adopted on August 28, 2024, and will be amended or administratively modified as needed.
+NWARPC MPO will work with ARDOT and MoDOT to update the amendment and administrative modification criteria. - B. BIENNUAL TIP UPDATES will coincide with ARDOT and MoDOT STIP updates, when possible.
+The FFY 2027-2030 TIP will be developed in FY 2026 for adoption in FY 2027. - C. COORDINATE WITH MODOT on prioritization of TIP projects for the Missouri portion of the MPA. - D. THE ANNUAL LISTING OF PROJECTS (ALOP) for which federal highway and transit funds have been obligated will be published on the NWARPC website every December. - E. PROPOSED FFY 2025 PROGRAM OF PROJECTS (POP).
 The POP includes projects proposed for Ozark Transit Authority and Razorback Transit to be funded from the Urbanized Area's FTA Section 5307 apportionment.
 POP projects must be listed in the TIP.
 The TIP public participation and approval processes serve to satisfy the requirements for Ozark Regional Transit and Razorback Transit for public participation under Section 5307.
 The POP is published on the NWARPC website after NWARPC/Policy Committee approval or December 31, whichever comes first.

-44.25 END PRODUCTS COMPLETION Α. FFY 2023-2026 TIP amendments and administrative On-going modifications as needed; and amendment and administrative modification criteria update. В. FFY 2025-2028 TIP development On-going С. Coordinate with MoDOT on TIP project prioritization On-going D. 2024 Annual Listing of Projects (ALOP) NWARPC/Policy Committee approval or December 2024 Ε. FFY 2025 Program of Projects (POP) Upon NWARPC/Policy Committee approval
+44.25 END PRODUCTS COMPLETION A. FFY 2025-2028 TIP amendments and administrative On-going modifications as needed; and amendment and administrative modification criteria update. В. FFY 2027-2030 TIP development On-going C. Coordinate with MoDOT on TIP project prioritization On-going D. 2025 Annual Listing of Projects (ALOP) NWARPC/Policy Committee approval or December 2025 E. FFY 2025 Program of Projects (POP) Upon NWARPC/Policy Committee approval

-COOPERATING AGENCIES: NWARPC, ARDOT, MODOT, FHWA, FTA, Ozark Transit Authority, Razorback Transit and local governments.
+COOPERATING AGENCIES: NWARPC, ARDOT, MoDOT, FHWA, FTA, Ozark Transit Authority, Razorback Transit and local governments.

-Federal \$ 93,905
+Federal \$ 53,090

-Local (MPO) \$ 23,476
+Local (MPO) \$ 13,273

-Total \$ 117,381
+Total \$ 66,363

-Element Percent 4%
+Element Percent 3%